 Vitamin D: is a key nutrient in immunity that our bodies make from the sunshine.
 From October-March there is not enough sunlight in the UK so everyone needs to be taking a vitamin D supplement of 10 micrograms a day, including babies.

--Written by For Aisha dietitian Priya Tew.
+-Written by For Aisha nutritionist Priya Tew.